ligurio/elle-cli/README.md

 ### counter

 A Jepsen's checker for counter histories.

-A counter starts at zero; add operations should increment it by that much, and reads should return the present value.
-This checker validates that at each read, the value is greater than the sum of all `:ok` increments, and lower than the sum of all attempted increments.
+In the counter test, we create a single record with a counter field, and execute concurrent increments and reads of that counter.
+We look for cases, where the observed value is greater than the sum of all `:ok` increments, and lower than the sum of all attempted increments.
 Note that this counter verifier assumes the value monotonically increases and decrements are not allowed.

 Example of history: